WMFP: Subchannels

-WMFP presents two subchannels on the multiplex shared with WWDP:

 Analog-to-digital conversion

-WMFP shut down its analog signal, over UHF channel 62, on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 18.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 62, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+WMFP shut down its analog signal, over UHF channel 62, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcasts on its pre-transition UHF channel 18, using virtual channel 62.